Sample Preschool Homeschool Schedule

 Over summer we continued to learn.
 We had fun with some printable packs that I had created.
 We also continued to do fun things like our lacing cards, puzzles, we read our first chapter book and my son, G attended vacation bible school.
 Poor little Red was a little too young to go with her brother, so we stayed home and had fun.

 Our daily preschool homeschool schedule usually looks like this:

-- 7:00 We have breakfast and talk about our favorite things from the day before.
+- About 7:00ish We have breakfast and talk about our favorite things from the day before.
 I like to start their mornings out by giving them a compliment on something they did from the day before.

 - 8:30-8:50 We start our Language Arts work, for Red, this means momma working with her on speech, by showing her objects or reading to her and having her practice the words.
-For G, he has some workbooks we use.
+Her older brother has some workbooks we use.
 He is currently working on his letters.

 - 9:10-9:45 D.E.A.R- We need to break it up a bit at this point or G’s little preschool brain loses focus!
 I usually give them a snack at this point.
 In case, you’re wondering D.E.A.R. stands for Drop Everything And Read.
 Boober uses the Reading Rainbow app to read his books.
 They have a “read to me” option for each one of their books.

 - 9:45-10:15 Coloring, playdough, crafts, any activity that he and his sister can do together.
 We love to get hands on and this is our “Art” time.